 While there are tons of different types of beers, none seem to be more popular in the craft beer world than the IPA.
 Whether you’re a fan or not, you may have heard a bit about it and maybe you’re wondering what all the fuss is about.

-IPA stands for India Pale Ale, is one of the most popular craft beer styles– thanks to its bold, bitter, and fruity hop flavor.
+IPA stands for India Pale Ale, and is one of the most popular craft beer styles– thanks to its bold, bitter, and fruity hop flavor.
 It seems like every craft brewery has their own take on the style, but what exactly is IPA?

 First Off, Let’s Define What Pale Ale Is

-As craft beer continues to grow in sheer numbers, as well as style diversity, it’s the perfect time to look back on the pale ale— it is a popular style of beer known to be hop-forward with a malty flavor and a golden to amber color.
+As craft beer continues to grow in sheer numbers, as well as style diversity, it’s the perfect time to look back on the pale ale— a popular style of beer known to be hop-forward with a malty flavor and a golden to amber color.
 Like many beer styles, pale ale resulted from innovation in brewing technology.

 For decades, it was the norm for every American craft brewery to offer its own signature pale ale recipe as a part of a core lineup.
 Clearly, this is the style that inspired the American craft beer scene, and there’s a good reason for that.